 If you're likely to experience heat for a only few days and just want to do a couple of workouts, adjusting the time of the ride according to the temperature will help you deal with it.

 But, if you just want to keep training during the summer months, try building things slowly.
-Consider what your history is, how you deal with heat, and plan accordingly.
+Consider what your history is, and how you deal with heat, and plan accordingly.

 So, look at your situation, adapt the training to your needs and abilities, and don't forget the basics: listen to your body and hydrate.